361: GALACTIC/ZYGON/SPACE/MISSILE FIRING WAR CHARIOT (1979-81):

 The only appearance of the Zygon War Chariot was in an 1980 trade fair leaflet.

-Rare footage shot during the Meccano factory strike of 1979, actually probably the sit in just after the factory was closed.
+Rare footage shot during the Meccano factory strike of 1979, probably the sit in by the employees just after the factory was closed.